mikenikles/ep-dev-challenge/README.md

 ep-dev-challenge
 ================

-A visual solution for the Elastic Path developer challenge
+A visual solution for the Elastic Path developer challenge.
+See http://www.epdeveloperchallenge.com/ for more details on the challenge.